prisma-labs/graphql-framework-experiment/DEVELOPMENT.md

 - You must run `yarn build` right before running these tests.

 - These tests run by having the local package installed via folder-reference into the test project.
 This disables package hoisting.
-This in turn [breaks typegen](https://github.com/graphql-nexus/nexus-future/issues/432) because its import of `@nexus/schema` will be unresolvable (it looks for `node_modules/@nexus/schema` but actually needs to look at `node_modules/nexus-future/node_modules/@nexus/schema`).
+This in turn [breaks typegen](https://github.com/graphql-nexus/nexus/issues/432) because its import of `@nexus/schema` will be unresolvable (it looks for `node_modules/@nexus/schema` but actually needs to look at `node_modules/nexus/node_modules/@nexus/schema`).
 The system tests encode a solution to this.
 You should only have to think about this when actually devloping the system tests.

-The solution to this problem is an env hook exposed by `nexus-future` called `NEXUS_TYPEGEN_NEXUS_SCHEMA_IMPORT_PATH`. when set it will cause the typegen file `node_modules/@types/nexus-typegen/index.d.ts` to have the import from-value rewritten to whatever the env var value is.
+The solution to this problem is an env hook exposed by `nexus` called `NEXUS_TYPEGEN_NEXUS_SCHEMA_IMPORT_PATH`. when set it will cause the typegen file `node_modules/@types/nexus-typegen/index.d.ts` to have the import from-value rewritten to whatever the env var value is.
 This env hook lives inside the typegen component but is leveraged by the system tests suite.

 #### E2E